datagnss/datagnss.github.io/gnss/rtk_receiver/NANO-H10P.md

 ### Overview

-The NANO H10P RTK Receiver is a high-performance dual-band RTK receiver with an integrated compass, based on the CYNOSURE series chipset.
+The NANO H10P RTK Receiver is a high-performance dual-band RTK receiver with an integrated compass, based on the new-generation chipset.
 It supports global civil navigation systems, including GPS, BDS, GLONASS, Galileo, QZSS, and SBAS.

 This receiver is equipped with a **compass** and is designed for UAV, RTK, and other applications.
 It supports both base and rover modes.